khuntAryan/User-Authentication-using-App-Write/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Algorithm
+First Step -> config file, verify your project url and project id Second Step -> Set the context , value where activity is stored for the user Third Step -> set the appwrite [ config ] , it talks with the appwrite , write logic for each event , login-logout etc.
+Fourth Step -> make components , how the page will look, main logic lies here Fifth Step -> combining all the components